by Jason Wasserman MD PhD FRCPC

 When examined under the microscope, anaplastic thyroid carcinoma is typically made up of very large and abnormal-looking cells.
 The cells may be described as epithelioid if they are round and stick together or spindled if they are longer than they are wide and spread apart.
 In addition, the tumour cells are often described as undifferentiated because they look nothing like the cells normally found in the thyroid gland.
 Areas of necrosis (cell death) and a large number of mitotic figures (tumour cells dividing to create new tumour cells) are commonly seen.

-Pathologists often perform a test called immunohistochemistry before making the diagnosis of anaplastic thyroid carcinoma.
+Pathologists often perform a test called immunohistochemistry before diagnosing anaplastic thyroid carcinoma.
 The tumour cells in anaplastic thyroid carcinoma frequently stop making proteins normally found in thyroid cells.
-For this reason, the tumour cells may be positive or negative for common thyroid markers including thyroglobulin, TTF-1, and PAX-8.
+For this reason, the tumour cells may be positive or negative for common thyroid markers, including thyroglobulin, TTF-1, and PAX-8.
 The tumour cells in anaplastic thyroid carcinoma often over-express the protein p53.

-After the tumour is removed completely it will be measured.
-The tumour is usually measured in three dimensions but only the largest dimension is described in your report.
+After the tumour is removed completely, it will be measured.
+The tumour is usually measured in three dimensions, but only the largest dimension is described in your report.
 For example, if the tumour measures 4.0 cm by 2.0 cm by 1.5 cm, your report will describe the tumour as being 4.0 cm.
-The size of the tumour is important for anaplastic thyroid carcinoma because it is used to determine the pathologic stage and because larger tumours are more likely to spread to other parts of the body such as lymph nodes.
+The tumour size is important for anaplastic thyroid carcinoma because it determines the pathologic tumour stage (pT) and because larger tumours are more likely to spread to other parts of the body, such as lymph nodes.

-Vascular invasion is the movement of tumour cells into a blood vessel.
-Once tumour cells are inside a blood vessel, they are able to spread to other parts of the body.
+Vascular invasion (also known as angioinvasion) is the spread of tumour cells into a blood vessel.
+Once tumour cells are inside a blood vessel, they can spread to other parts of the body.
 For this reason, vascular invasion increases the risk of developing metastatic disease.
 It is very common for anaplastic thyroid carcinoma to show vascular invasion.

-Lymphatic invasion is the movement of tumour cells into a lymphatic vessel (small tubes that move fluid and immune cells around the body).
-Once tumour cells are inside a lymphatic vessel, they are able to spread to small immune organs called lymph nodes.
+Lymphatic invasion is the spread of tumour cells into a lymphatic channel (small tubes that move fluid and immune cells around the body).
+Once tumour cells are inside a lymphatic channel, they can spread to small immune organs called lymph nodes.
 For this reason, lymphatic invasion increases the risk of developing lymph node metastasis.

-Extrathyroidal extension is the spread of tumour cells out of the thyroid gland and into the surrounding tissues.
-Tumour cells that spread far enough out of the thyroid gland may come into contact with other organs such as muscles, the esophagus, or the trachea.
+Extrathyroidal extension is the spread of tumour cells from the thyroid gland and into the surrounding tissues.
+Tumour cells that spread far enough out of the thyroid gland may contact other organs, such as muscles, the esophagus, or the trachea.

 There are two types of extrathyroidal extension:

-Macroscopic (gross) extrathyroidal extension is important because it increases the tumour stage (see Pathologic stage below) and is associated with a worse prognosis.
+Macroscopic (gross) extrathyroidal extension is important because it increases the pathologic tumour stage (pT) and is associated with a worse prognosis.
 Microscopic extrathyroidal extension does not change the tumour stage.

 A margin is the tissue that has to be cut by the surgeon to remove the thyroid gland from your body.
-A margin is considered positive when there are cancer cells at the very edge of the cut tissue.
-A negative margin means there were no cancer cells seen at the cut edge of the tissue.
+A margin is considered positive when there are tumour cells at the very edge of the cut tissue.
+A negative margin means there were no tumour cells seen at the cut edge of the tissue.

-Lymph nodes from the neck are sometimes removed at the same time as the thyroid in a procedure called a neck dissection.
-The lymph nodes removed usually come from different areas of the neck and each area is called a level.
-The levels in the neck are numbered 1 through 7.
+A neck dissection is a surgical procedure performed to remove lymph nodes from the neck.
+The lymph nodes removed usually come from different neck areas, and each area is called a level.
+The levels in the neck include 1, 2, 3, 4, and 5.
 Your pathology report will often describe how many lymph nodes were seen in each level sent for examination.
-Lymph nodes on the same side as the tumour are called ipsilateral while those on the opposite side of the tumour are called contralateral.

-Anaplastic thyroid carcinoma is given a tumour stage between 1 and 4 based on the size of the tumour and the presence of tumour cells outside of the thyroid (see Extrathyroidal extension above).
+Anaplastic thyroid carcinoma is given a tumour stage between 1 and 4 based on its size and the presence of tumour cells outside of the thyroid (see Extrathyroidal extension above).

 Anaplastic thyroid carcinoma is given a nodal stage of 0 or 1 based on the presence or absence of tumour cells in a lymph node and the location of the involved lymph nodes.